-God of all truth.
-Our minds are muddled.
-Our bodies strive in vain, When we try to speak of your mysteries.
+God of all truth,

+Our minds are muddled,

+Our bodies strive in vain,

+When we try to speak of your mysteries.

 Be for us the God of infinite clarity!

-Help us to say what we mean, And mean what we say.
-Bring light to our lives That they may tell of your Light.
+Help us to say what we mean,

+And mean what we say.

+Bring light to our lives

+That they may tell of your Light.

 Inspire us to leave the shelters and the shields we have built for ourselves.

-By the power of the Holy Spirit make us open to you And open to each other so that in all we do and say The world may see and know The Word who is life.
-Jesus Christ, your Son.
-AMEN
+By the power of the Holy Spirit make us open to you

+And open to each other so that in all we do and say

-(Conference prayer - Loud & Clear -Revealing God's Word Today - Exeter University July 2004)
+(Conference prayer - Loud & Clear - Revealing God's Word Today - Exeter University July 2004)